 the Master of Criminal Justice degree program will prepare you for a wide range of career opportunities.

-The Master of Criminal Justice program is designed to ensure that students will:
+The online Master of Criminal Justice program is designed to ensure that students will:

 No GRE Required